Sam Bankman-Fried

 U.S. Court of Appeals for the Second Circuit hears oral arguments in Bankman-Fried's appeal; ruling pending.

-Unchained Crypto - SBF appeal hearingmodel: claude-code-investigator
+Unchained Crypto - SBF appeal hearingDecision Log

 generated: 5/8/2026, 2:15:00 AM